Eveye2023/playground/README.md

 - DEMO DAY

 ## Nice-to-haves
-- activities - including math activity, sight word activity and some science activity
 - time lock - the screen will be locked if the user play games or activities more than 15 minites.
 Parents can unlock it with password.
+- Save game score and show the podium
+- User save their customized worksheet, make it public and let others to view, likes and download
+- activities -science activity, math activity, sight word activity and more